WeighDown and Gwen Shamblin

 Gwen who graduated college as a registered dietitian many moons ago, still believes that we do not need any particular type of food since we can get it all from bodyfat.
 One of her favorite expressions is how we can get "a hamburger from our thighs".
 Therefore, followers of Weighdown can eat any type of food but just have to stop eating when it stops tasting good (usually after a couple of bites).
 And people are told to not eat until they are hungry enough for their stomachs to "growl".

 I found Gwen's book, interesting and somewhat inspirational.
-I do use her "stop eating when it stops tasting good" method when I am eating for fun or foods which are recreational.
-But her science is very outdated and her program which bottom lines at severe calorie restriction if it is to work, may not be healthy according to what modern science has found out.
+I do use her "stop eating when it stops tasting good" method when I am eating for fun or foods which are recreational and it works well for me.
+But her science is somewhat outdated and her program which bottom lines at severe calorie restriction if it is to work, may not be healthy or doable for some folks, as for a lifetime program.

-Gwen has annoyed some folks in her own brand of Christianity, by her different Christian beliefs including things like doubting the Trinity and how fat people are disagreeable to God and might be bound for the "other place" (i.e. not heaven).
-On her new and improved website, the focus is strictly selling the program (with a Godly spin) and promising folks they will lose their weight forever (although she admits in the infomercial that "some of you will be coming back to the program" which suggests that many do NOT lose their weight forever as the nicely made website promises).
+On Gwen's new and improved website, the focus is strictly selling the program (with a Godly spin) and promising folks they will lose their weight forever (although she admits in the infomercial that "some of you will be coming back to the program" which suggests that some do NOT lose their weight forever but then, that's true of any program that only a small percentage can keep it off).

 Here is Gwen's Website: